Santhoshvegas/AI-chatbox/README.md

 # Implementation of a Contextual Chatbot in PyTorch.
 Simple chatbot implementation with PyTorch.
+Created By Mr SANTHOSH VEGAS(GDG)

 - The implementation should be easy to follow for beginners and provide a basic understanding of chatbots.
 - The implementation is straightforward with a Feed Forward Neural net with 2 hidden layers.